Rabisaali/Rewordling-wordle/README.md

 # Rewordling Wordle

-Rewordling wordle is a console-based game developed in C language to implement online wordle game efficiently as 1st semester Programming Fundamental project.
+Rewordling wordle is a console-based game developed in C language to implement online wordle game efficiently as 1st semester Programming Fundamentals project.
 A player will be given ten consecutive Wordle puzzles.
 However, a single failed attempt to guess the word will lead to the termination of program.
 At the end, the program will calculate the average number of guesses, best guess, and a percentile ranking of pre-hard coded player performance data collected from google.

 ## Wordle: